 GoPro Hero 8 Vs Osmo Pocket: Overall Winner

 That’s not to say the Osmo Pocket isn’t a solid option.
-It’s an amazing travel camera, and offers smoother video, much faster transfer rates, and exclusive features like the motion time-lapses and active face tracking.
+It’s an amazing travel camera and offers smoother video, much faster transfer rates, and exclusive features like motion time-lapses and active face tracking.